learning-zone/python-basics/README.md

 •Multiple inheritance with multiple slotted parent classes can be used, but only one parent is allowed to have attributes created by slots (the other bases must have empty slot layouts) - violations raise TypeError.

 #### Q. What are the built-in type does python provides?
-Among them which are Mutable and Immutable Data structures in Python?
+Among them which are Mutable and Immutable Data structures in Python?OR
-#### Q. OR
 #### Q. What Are The Types of Objects Support in Python Language?

 Python supports are two types are of objects.
 They are: